kowainik/hit-on/README.md

 git checkout -b my-login/42-short-desc
 ```

-`hit` allows to accomplish this task easier:
+`hit` allows you to accomplish this task in an easier manner:

 ```shell
 hit new 42